Lidewij Welten

 Lidewij Welten (born 16 July 1990) is a Dutch field hockey player.

-Welten is part of the Dutch national team in the youth and is seen as one of the most promising talents in the world.
-National coach Marc Lammers selected her for the 2008 Summer Olympics in Beijing, which was her first larger international tournament in which she participated.
+Welten was a part of the Dutch national team in the youth and is seen as one of the most promising talents in the world.
+National coach Marc Lammers selected her for the 2008 Summer Olympics in Beijing, which was the first major international tournament she participated in.

 At the 2008 Summer Olympics in Beijing she won an Olympic gold medal with the Dutch national team beating China in the final 2–0.
 She won a second gold medal at the 2012 Summer Olympics.
 At the 2016 Olympics, she was part of the Dutch team that won silver.

 At the 2018 Women's Hockey World Cup in London, she won the gold medal with the Dutch team beating Ireland in the final 6–0 where she scored one of the goals.
 She was named player of the tournament.